Adrian S. Onas

 Appointments at Webb Institute:

-DNV GL, Naval Architect/Tonnage Coordinator, Performed tonnage calculations on ocean going vessels, verification of nonlinear potential flow hydrodynamic analysis and FEA structural analysis (2013-2014), PT
+Naval Architect/Tonnage Coordinator, Performed tonnage calculations on ocean going vessels, consulting/verification work with nonlinear potential flow code HydroD/WASIM and FEA program Sesam/GeniE, DNV GL, 2013 - 2014

-Det Norske Veritas, Naval Architect/Tonnage Coordinator, Performed tonnage calculations on ocean going vessels, verification of nonlinear potential flow hydrodynamic analysis and FEA structural analysis (2011-2013), PT
+Naval Architect/Tonnage Coordinator, Performed tonnage calculations on ocean going vessels, verification of nonlinear potential flow hydrodynamic analysis and FEA structural analysis, Det Norske Veritas, 2011 - 2013

-Det Norske Veritas, Naval Architect/Plan Approval, Conducted newbuilding class surveys on ocean-going car carriers and high speed ferries, performed tonnage calculations on ocean going vessels, design assessment and class surveys of diesel engines and control and monitoring systems, verification of nonlinear potential flow hydrodynamic analysis and FEA structural analysis (1999-2011), FT
+Naval Architect/Plan Approval, Conducted newbuilding class surveys on ocean-going car carriers and high speed ferries, performed tonnage calculations on ocean going vessels, design assessment and class surveys of diesel engines and control and monitoring systems, verification of nonlinear potential flow hydrodynamic analysis and FEA structural analysis code, Det Norske Veritas, 1999 - 2011

-University of New Orleans, Research Assistant, Performed research on hydrofoil catamaran hydrodynamics and structural analysis using FEA (1997-1998), PT
+Research Assistant, Performed research on hydrofoil catamaran hydrodynamics and structural analysis using FEA, University of New Orleans, 1997 - 1998

-Klaveness Group/Kassos/Petromin S.A., Deck Officer/Naval Engineer, Operation and class surveys of ocean-going vessels, supervise dry docking operations (1993-1997), FT
+Deck Officer/Naval Engineer, Operation and class surveys of ocean-going vessels, supervise dry docking operations, Klaveness Group/Kassos/Petromin S.A., 1993 - 1997

 Seventeen years of experience in the Maritime Industry in Europe and the United States including four years at sea.
 Over twelve years of work with ships and mobile offshore units classification plan approval, certification of materials, components and systems, newbuilding surveys including sea trials, shipyard and marine product quality assessments.